 I guess I shouldn’t be surprised that some folks think of the staff horse that the huntsman or whipper-in is riding as just another horse.
 So before all the ‘egg spurts’ chime in, let me explain a little about the staff horse.
 Just imagine getting a jumping racehorse fit and ready for a race—weeks and months of preparation and hardening plus schooling over fences until the day arrives and the horse is off to the races.

 Now think about getting a horse, if not racing fit, then pretty darn close to it, and not having one big race every couple of weeks but going out maybe twice a week and running for four to five hours.
 And in all weather, fair or foul.
 In the case of the huntsman, keeping up with hounds no matter the obstacles faced; in the case of the whipper-in, staying with or even getting on ahead of hounds in the ordinary course of the job.
 The staff horse puts in many more miles on a hunting day than does the field hunter.
 That is what’s required of it.
-No options.To read more, a subscription is needed: Click here to subscribe
+No options.To read more, log in above or click here to subscribe.